Benefits Of A Transition Care Program From A Home Care Aide in Fairfax, VA

 Before your loved one is released from the hospital, it is up to you to secure a copy of the medical records covering what treatments were given and what you need to do in the near future.
 This information will make it far easier for you to create an effective transition care program for your loved one.
 The goal is to make it as easy and safe as possible for your loved one to make the transition from the hospital to home.

 While it is quite common for a family member to create a working plan for an elderly loved one, most do not understand the information that must be absorbed, and how much time and energy is needed to be effective.
-At Comfort Keepers, we can supply you with a highly trained caregiver who is experienced in providing transitional care for the elderly and who is willing to pass this information on to you.
+At Comfort Keepers, we can supply you with a highly trained home care aide who is experienced in providing transitional care for the elderly and who is willing to pass this information on to you.
 They can also make things a little easier by providing your loved one with a range of personal care and homemaking services.

-A Short List of the Services Offered by Our Caregivers
+A Short List of the Services Offered

 - Homemaking services (decluttering, light house cleaning, laundry, dishes, meal planning & cooking, etc.)